-A guide for users of version three of the BBC News app, on iOS devices.
+A guide for users of the BBC News app, on iOS devices.

 What's new in the BBC News app?